-For many UK-based bike riders, this is wind down time, AKA Party Season (Except for those hardy soles enjoying Cyclocross).
+For many bike riders around the world, this is wind down time, AKA Party Season (Except for those hardy soles enjoying Cyclocross).
 It’s that time of year; catch up with friends and have a few beers, sit in front of the fire and have a few beers, nice winter ride – have a few beers.
 Can you see a pattern developing?
 Bike riders often enjoy a couple of beers, wines or spirits, so how does alcohol effect riding?

 Don’t drink & ride